koalalorenzo/siderus-daemon/README.md

 # Siderus
-Siderus is project that aim to create a peer-to-peer network made by applications.
+Siderus is project that aims to create a peer-to-peer network made by applications.
 It works with a few libraries and a daemon to help developers to make python applications p2p without efforts.

 This project and the code is in pre-alpha and is not usable right now.

 ## Main Features
+* Messages are crypted and compressed!
 * It works both on IPv4 and IPv6 connections
+* Siderus speaks json!
 * NAT-PMP support to "avoid" firewall automatically.
-* Siderus speak json!
-* Encoding used is UTF-8
-* Messages are crypted and compressed!
 * OpenVPN support
 * Friend-To-Friend network support
-* Integrated cache for messages ( Siderus works off-line )
+* Integrated cache for messages ( Siderus works off-line too )
 * ...and more to come! :D

 ## How it works